 Disentangling yourself from the crippling grip of alcohol addiction can seem like an impossible task.
 There are a number of methods and treatment programs designed to help individuals break free from addiction, including traditional, alternative, and complementary programs for recovery.

-Recently, an increasing number of rehabilitation programs like Rallypoint, a Palm Beach rehab draw focus on holistic approaches that integrate multiple tools and strategies to help achieve and maintain recovery.
+Recently, an increasing number of rehabilitation programs like True Life Recovery, an Orange County Detox Center draw focus on holistic approaches that integrate multiple tools and strategies to help achieve and maintain recovery.
 Practicing yoga can be helpful for you in this path.